Sabians: Islamic

 The pagan people of Harran identified themselves with the Sabians in order to fall under the protection of Islam.
 The Harranians may have identified themselves as Sabians in order to retain their religious beliefs.
 Multiple medieval sources state that the Harranian Sabians acknowledged Hermes Trismegistus as their prophet.
 Validation of Hermes as a prophet comes from his identification with Idris (i.e., Enoch) in Quran 19:57 and 21:85.
 This has often led modern scholars to think of the Harranian Sabians as Hermeticists, though there is in fact no further evidence for this.

 Furthermore, this account of the Harranian Sabians does not fit with the existence of earlier records making reference to Sabians in Harran.
 Usamah ibn Ayd, writing before 770 CE (his year of death), already referred to a city of Sabians in the region where Harran lies.
 The jurist Abu Hanifa, who died in 767 CE, is recorded to have discussed the legal status of Harranian Sabians with two of his disciples.

+Additionally, al-Masudi reported in his Meadows of Gold and Mines of Gems, that the Sabian religion was founded by a man named "Budhasaf" who lived during the reign of the mythical Persian king, Hushang, whereas Al-Biruni wrote that Budhasaf came forward in India after the 1st year of Tahmuras.
+However, he also narrates a story that Haran, the brother of Abraham, was the founder of the Sabian religion.

 Other

 The Jewish scholar Maimonides (1135 or 1138–1204) translated the book The Nabataean Agriculture, which he considered an accurate record of the beliefs of the Sabians.
 According to Maimonides, the Sabians believed in idolatrous practices "and other superstitions mentioned in the Nabatean Agriculture".
 He provided considerable detail about the pagan Sabians in his Guide for the Perplexed.

 The Sabians are also mentioned in the literature of the Baháʼí Faith.
 These references are generally brief, describing two groups of Sabians: Those "who worship idols in the name of the stars, who believed their religion derived from Seth and Idris" [Harranian Sabians], and others "who believed in the son of Zechariah (John the Baptist) and didn't accept the advent of [Jesus Christ] the son of Mary" [Mandaeans].
 'Abdu'l-Bahá briefly describes Seth as one of the "sons of Adam".
 Bahá'u'lláh identifies Idris with Hermes Trismegistus in a tablet.
 He does not, however, specifically name Idris as the prophet of the Sabians.
 Sometimes referred to as Sabeans, this religious group has been mentioned in the Baha’i Faith among the many early religions of the previous dispensations.
-In Baha’i writing, `Abdu’l-Bahá’ attributes the Sabeans are with possibly being the source of some foundations to the science of logic.
+In Baha’i writing, `Abdu’l-Bahá’ attributes the Sabeans as possibly being the source of some foundations to the science of logic.